astrukarr/kanban-board/README.md

 - `RealtimeRoom` on `project/[slug]` connects to room `kanban-{slug}`.
 - Endpoint: `NEXT_PUBLIC_YWS_ENDPOINT` or `ws://localhost:1234` (dev default).
-- Open the same `slug` in two tabs and use “+ Mock task (test)” or DnD — changes propagate without refresh.
+- Open the same `slug` in two tabs and use "+ Mock task (test)" or DnD — changes propagate without refresh.

 Local websocket server (more stable than the public demo):